 How do I stop automatic payments from my bank account?

-Federal law provides certain protections for recurring automatic debit payments.
 You have the right to stop a company from taking automatic payments from your account, even if you previously allowed them.
-For example, you may decide to cancel your membership or service with the company, or you might decide to pay a different way.
+For example, you might decide to cancel a membership or monthly service, or you might want to switch to a different payment method.

-4. Monitor your accounts.
-Tell your bank or credit union right away if you see a payment that you did not allow (authorize) or a payment that was made after you revoked authorization.
-Federal law gives you the right to dispute and get your money back for any unauthorized transfers from your account as long as you tell your bank in time.
-Click here for a sample letter.
+Tell your bank or credit union right away if you see a payment that you did not allow or a payment that was made after you revoked authorization.
+Federal law gives you the right to dispute and get your money back for unauthorized transfers from your account, as long as you tell your bank in time.